chrisxfire/chrisxfire.github.io/content/notes/_net/configuration/overview.md

 Configuration values can be bound to instances of .NET objects.

 Interfaces:
-IConfigurationRepresents a set of key/value configuration properties.
+- `IConfiguration` — Represents a set of key/value configuration properties.
-IConfigurationRootThe root of an IConfiguration hierarchy.
+- `IConfigurationRoot` — The root of an IConfiguration hierarchy.
-IConfigurationSectionA section of configuration values.
+- `IConfigurationSection` — A section of configuration values.

 # Configuration Provider Priority
 1. Command Line
 2. App Secrets (Secret Manager) in development environment